 This course is blended.
-There are regular, scheduled 2-hour weekly classes online via Zoom and students are expected to complete the other part of the class time through activities in Moodle (YukonU's online learning management system).
+There are regular, scheduled, 2-hour weekly classes face-to-face and students are expected to complete the remaining class time through activities in Moodle (YukonU's online learning management system).

 Email and frequent internet access are an important part of this course.
 The instructor will communicate through email and YukonU's Learning Management System (Moodle).
 Using online tools and resources is a required part of this course.